Introduction

 Activates USB autosuspend mode for the device (if not excluded or denylisted).

-Applies the settings profile corresponding to the current power source AC/BAT.
+Applies the settings profile corresponding to the current switching mode, power source and/or configured default.
 Applies charge thresholds and switches bluetooth, Wi-Fi and WWAN devices depending on your individual settings (disabled in the default configuration).

 Saves or switches bluetooth, Wi-Fi and WWAN device state and disables USB autosuspend depending on your individual settings (disabled in the default configuration).